 the Chart menu, select the Type of chart option.

-Of the list of the types of charts, there are two that have two axes: Line - Column on 2 axes and Lines on 2 Axes.
+Of the list of the types of charts, there are two that have two axes: Line - Column on 2 axes and Rows on 2 Axes.

 Press the Cancel button.

 The "Pie" charts are mostly used to demonstrate proportions or shares.
 But you may wish to highlight a point of the pie to put it more interest on it.
-Before being able to "explode" a point, it's necessary to create a pie chart.
+Before being able to "explode" a point, you must create a pie chart.